Episcopal Church of St. Ignatius of Antioch - New York City

 1 manual, 6 stops, 7 ranks

 This "orgelpositief" was built in 1960 for St. Mark's Episcopal Church in Pittsburgh, Penn.
 About 1966, the organ was sold to a private individual who planned to install it in his West Side residence in New York City.
 For several years the organ was stored behind a chain link fence in The Spike, a bar located on Eleventh Avenue at 20th Street in Chelsea.
-About 1990, the organ was moved to St. Ignatius of Antioch, and still later (ca.1995) to St. Thomas More Catholic Church on East 89th Street where it is extant in the chapel.
+About 1990, the organ was moved to St. Ignatius of Antioch, and still later (c.1995) to St. Thomas More Catholic Church for use in their chapel.
+The organ has since been purchased for the residence of Renée Anne Louprette.

 8